cfenollosa/dsl-libretto50ct/README.md

 -   **GNU tools** - With those bytes we saved, use the DSL menu option "Upgrade to GNU tools" to replace the very basic BusyBox shell with the regular GNU tools.
+-   **Fix the date** - Use MyDSL to install `ntpdate` and run it when coming back from hibernation, since the date will probably be incorrect:
+    `ntpdate ntp.apple.com`

 Currently my setup takes the following resources: